Naive probability: The likeliness scale

 The commonsensical valuation, which is our object of study here, differs from probabilities in several respects.
 The most important from our perspective is {\it lack of additivity}.
 At this point, it is worth emphasizing that the theory of likeliness valuation is not intended as a replacement of the standard (Kolmogorov) notion of probability, which we take to be the correct theory of the phenomena studied under this heading, but rather as an explanatory theory of how the {\it naive} worldview accounts for these phenomena.
 The fact that as a computational device the standard theory is superior to the naive theory is no more a reason to abandon study of the naive theory than the superiority of eukaryotes is reason to abandon study of prokaryotes.

-By lack of additivity we don't just mean lack of $\sigma$-additivity, but something that is already visible on finite sums.
-Consider the Law of Total Probability (LTP), that $p(A)$ can be computed as $\sum_n p(A|B_i)p(B_i)$ where the $B_i$ provide a (typically finite) partition of the event space.
+In this regard, our work differs significantly from studies like \cite{Pearl:2009} or \cite{Spohn:2012}, which investigate causalty and degrees of belief in a conservative framework, taking the preservation of all results of the standard theory for granted.
+To quote \cite{Spohn:2012} ``Probability theory is indeed my paradigm; by all means, we must not fall below its standards.''
+Since our goal is to study the commonsensical notion, we are operating in a different paradigm, and by lack of additivity we don't just mean lack of $\sigma$-additivity, but something that is already visible on finite sums.
+Consider the Law of Total Probability, that $p(A)$ can be computed as $\sum_n p(A|B_i)p(B_i)$ where the $B_i$ provide a (typically finite) partition of the event space.
 The equivalent formulation with likelinesss normed to 1 would be

 Here we retain the assumption that likeliness is a valuation in a semiring where addition $\oplus$ and multiplication $\otimes$ are defined, but instead of conditional probability we will speak about relevant implication $\rightarrow$ having a valuation of its own.
 The semiring of greatest interest is the one familiar from $n$-valued logic, where $ \otimes$ is min, and $\oplus$ is max.
+We note that we allow two types of propositions only: standalone sentences $A$ and sentences in the form of an implication $A\to B$, cf. Section \ref{sec:3}.

 To put lack of additivity in sharp relief, consider the following commonsensical example: all men are mortal.
 If we take $A$ to be eventual death, we have $l(A)=6$.
 If we ask people to elicit causes of death $B_i$, they will produce a handful of causes such as cancer or heart attack that they consider likely ($l=4$); some like accidents of infections they consider neither very likely nor very unlikely ($l=3$); some like autoimmune diseases or freezing to death they consider less likely ($l=2$); and some they consider conceivable but extremely unlikely such as murder/suicide or terrorism ($l=1$).
 Needless to say, such valuations are not precisely uniform across people, but they do have high intrasubjective consistency (as measured e.g. by $\kappa$ statistics).
 Since $l(B_i \rightarrow A$) is by definition 6, we are left with an enumeration of causes: